BlackArch/blackarch/README.md

 Get Involved
 BlackArch is an open-source project, and we welcome contributions from the community.
 Whether you're a security researcher, developer, or just a passionate user, you can contribute in the following ways:

 Report Bugs & Request New Tools
 If you encounter a bug or have suggestions for new tools, please use the following channels:
 GitHub Issues: Report issues directly on our GitHub Issue Tracker.
-    Matrix

-: Join our discussion channel for real-time communication.
+Matrix: Join our discussion channel for real-time communication.

 Email: team@blackarch.org
     Contribute to BlackArch
     We encourage contributions in various forms: